akrooss/KickTippTipper/README.md

 # KickTippTipper
-KickTippTipper is an **automative better** for the website [http://www.kicktipp.com](http://www.kicktipp.com).
+KickTippTipper is an **automatic better** for the website [http://www.kicktipp.com](http://www.kicktipp.com).
 Its goal is to **relieve the user** by undertaking the duty to bet on a weekly basis.
 After asking for your email and password it automatically logs into your **KickTipp account** and submits its generated bets.
 The bets get **calculated by considering each teams odds**.

 KickTippTipper is written in Python.
 It uses the RoboBrowser, BeautifulSoup and math libraries.